 We'll be happy to call you when it's convenient for you

-Find out moreA major change to the State Pension age is just around the corner – but many people approaching retirement still don’t know about it.
+A major change to the State Pension age is just around the corner – but many people approaching retirement still don’t know about it.

-According to the IFS, only 6 in 10 people surveyed by the IFS could correctly say when they’ll reach their State Pension age.
+According to the IFS, only 6 in 10 people surveyed could correctly say when they’ll reach their State Pension age.
 Worryingly, IFS experts reported that “more than one in five people (22%) have knowledge gaps that can lead to them making possibly poor decisions about their savings or when they retire”.

 For those already retired, the State Pension makes up around 44% of their overall income on average.
 That’s a significant portion, and for many people the State Pension will be their only source of retirement income.